mannichopra/Bike-rental/README.md

 order by year, month;
 ```

-6. **Emily has asked you to get the total revenue from memberships for each combination of year, month, and membership type.
+6. **Jessica has asked you to get the total revenue from memberships for each combination of year, month, and membership type.
 Display the year, the month, the name of the membership type (call this column membership_type_name ), and the total revenue (call this column total_revenue ) for every combination of year, month, and membership type.
 Sort the results by year, month, and name of membership type.**:
 ```sql
 select extract(year from start_date) as year,